aisingapore/sealion/README.md

 # SEA-LION (Southeast Asian Languages In One Network)
 # <img align="center" src="images/purple_sealion-64x64.png"> A Family of Southeast Asian Language Models

-Updated: 5 March 2024
+***Updated: 5 March 2024***

 SEA-LION is a family of open source language models developed by AI Singapore to better understand and represent the diverse contexts, languages, and cultures of Southeast Asia (SEA).

-## Open Source
+## Truly Open Source

-We have benefited greatly from open source, and believe that efforts to better represent our region are well served by truly open source efforts.
+We have benefited greatly from open source, and believe that efforts to better represent our region are well served by open source efforts.
 We contributions include the following (open-source compliant):

 1. *Pre-Training* data
 2. Model *training* code